pangenome/odgi/INSTALL.md

 CXX_FLAGS =  -Ofast -pipe -msse4.2 -funroll-all-loops -DNDEBUG
 ```

 improved speed from 22.7s to 22.4s.
-That points out that these switches help AND that the native sdsl-lite libs are somehow optimally compiled.
+That points out that these switches help AND that the native sdsl-lite libs that come with a distro are optimally compiled.

 I am not sure what the impact can be of the other libs, but we will find that out after profiling the code.